 Ellie Schiller Homosassa Springs Wildlife State Park – Homosassa Springs in Citrus County

-A former roadside attraction, Homosassa Springs State Park is a great place to see a wide variety of animals that have been injured or accustomed to humans and can’t be returned to the wild.
-Including manatees you can view from the walkway above their pool.
+A former roadside attraction, Homosassa Springs State Park is a great place to see a wide variety of animals that have been injured or are accustomed to humans and can’t be returned to the wild.
+The residents include several manatees you can view from the walkway above their pool.

 ZooTampa at Lowery Park – Tampa in Hillsborough County

-ZooTampa’s critical care center was the first built to care and rehabilitated injured manatees.
-In addition to critical care pools, there’s also an observation area for the public to view their treatments.
+ZooTampa’s critical care center was the first built to care for rehabilitated injured manatees.
+In addition to critical care pools, there’s also an observation area for the public to view the manatees above and below water.
+Note that ZooTampa’s manatee center is just for rehab and manatees are routinely moved in and out as they improve.

 Bishop Museum of Science and Nature – Bradenton in Manatee County